Cuba: Government and politics

-The Republic of Cuba is a one-party socialist state that adheres to the ideology of Marxism–Leninism.
-The Constitution of 1976, which defined Cuba as a socialist republic, was replaced by the Constitution of 1992, which is "guided by the ideas of José Martí and the political and social ideas of Marx, Engels and Lenin."
+The Republic of Cuba is a unitary one-party socialist state that adheres to the ideology of Marxism–Leninism.
+The Constitution of 1976, which defines Cuba as a socialist republic, was amended in 1992 and 2002, and is "guided by the ideas of José Martí and the political and social ideas of Marx, Engels and Lenin".
 The constitution describes the Communist Party of Cuba as the "leading force of society and of the state".
-The political system in Cuba reflects the Marxist–Leninist concept of democratic centralism.
+The political system reflects the Marxist–Leninist concept of democratic centralism.

 The First Secretary of the Communist Party of Cuba is the most senior position in the one-party state.
-The First Secretary leads the Politburo and the Secretariat, making the office holder the most powerful person in Cuban government.
+The First Secretary leads the Politburo and the Secretariat, making the office holder the most powerful person in government.
 Members of both councils are elected by the National Assembly of People's Power.
-The President of Cuba, who is also elected by the Assembly, serves for five years and since the ratification of the 2019 Constitution, there is a limit of two consecutive five-year terms.
+The President of Cuba, who is elected by the Assembly, serves for five years and since the ratification of the 2019 Constitution, there is a limit of two consecutive five-year terms.
+The People's Supreme Court serves as the highest judicial branch of government.
+It is also the court of last resort for all appeals against the decisions of provincial courts.